 13. Facebook native videos get 478% more shares than videos from other sources.

-In its bid to displace YouTube as the top platform for videos, Facebook statistics show that the platform prioritizes directly uploaded videos over video shared from another source like YouTube.
+In its bid to displace YouTube as the top platform for videos, Facebook statistics show that the platform prioritizes directly-uploaded videos over those shared from another source like YouTube.
 Native videos start playing automatically and play right in the Facebook interface, resulting in faster and simpler user experience.
 Compared to YouTube videos on the platform, native videos have a 1055.41% higher average share rate and 300% better engagement from viewers.

 15. People gaze 5X longer at video than at static posts on Facebook.

 Facebook’s user behavior studies have found that users find videos a lot more interesting than other kinds of posts, which is one of the reasons behind the growing popularity of features like Facebook live videos.
 This fact can be used not just by marketers but also by general users to improve the engagement rate of their posts.